 Constants

-Before we finish with the static fields we should get familiar with one more specific type of static fields.
+Before we finish with the static fields, we should get familiar with one more specific type of static field.

-Like the constants of mathematics, in C# special fields of a class called constants can be created.
-Once declared and initialized constants always have the same value for all objects of a particular type.
+Like the constants of mathematics, C# allows creation of special fields of a class called constants.
+Once declared and initialized, constants always retain the same value for all objects of a particular type.

-In C# constants are of two types:
+In C#, constants are of two types:

-Constants the values of which are extracted during the compilation of the program (compile-time constants).
+Values which are declared during the compilation of the program (compile-time constants).

-Constants the values of which are extracted during the execution of the program (run-time constants).
+Values which are declared during the execution of the program (run-time constants).

 Compile-Time Constants (const)

-Constants, which are calculated at compile time (compile-time constants), are declared as follows, using modifier const:
+Constants which are calculated at compile time (compile-time constants) are declared as follows, using the modifier const: